Post from October 22, 2020 (↻ April 15, 2021), filed under Everything Else.

 Caring About People

 What is going on, then?
 That is, from my view, the wrong question.
-It may be a pseudo-psychological reflex by now to immediately try to understand what’s going on, and analyze and explain and change it, but if there’s one thing that I learned from my studies, then that “Why” is not the most useful question.
+It may be a pseudo-psychological reflex by now to immediately try to understand what’s going on, and analyze and explain and change it.
+If there’s one thing that I learned from my studies, then that “Why” isn’t the most useful question.
 First and foremost, it is.

 The only categorizing idea I’d chip in is that in general, every idealist runs a risk of turning fanatic.
 I believe we see a lot of fanatics lately, and one angle at this post is to remind ourselves that fanatics really are idealists who have gone overboard with their ideals.